xujingzhou/HotSpotIn3DModel/README.md

 # HotSpot

-The hotspot implement by BabylonJS and Three.js for 3D mode.
+The hotspot implement by BabylonJS and Three.js for 3D model.

 Johnny Xu